 Solution:

-The Device is already present in SCCM: Delete the machine record from SCCM.
-You can find the machine record in SCCM with the Device Serial Number, MAC address, or SMBIOS GUID.
-The serial number can be found in SCCM only if the client was active earlier and sent hardware inventory to SCCM.
+The device record already exists in SCCM/ConfigMgr.
+To resolve this, delete the machine entry from the SCCM database.
+You can locate the record using the Device Serial Number, MAC address, or SMBIOS GUID.
+Note that the serial number will only be available if the client was previously active and had submitted hardware inventory to SCCM.

 Find the device in SCCM with the MAC address: